krm35/encrypted-mailbox/README.md

-  "sslKeySmtp": "path to key if ssl for smtp", "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up" }
+  "sslKeySmtp": "path to key if ssl for smtp", "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up", "enableQueue": "boolean true by default -> enable the queue to send email from no-reply@yourdomain" }
 ```